 Century seeks to exploit business opportunities that arise from the demand from commodities in China.
 The Company is involved in the exploration and development of iron ore properties located in Québec and in Newfoundland and Labrador, Canada, while also being vigilant in assessing and evaluating investment and acquisition opportunities involving other base and precious metals.
-Century began exploration work and executed a geological reconnaissance prospecting program with a primary focus on gold in Quebec, Canada in the fall of 2017.
-Century Metals Inc.), a 100% owned subsidiary of the Company, owns 100% of Trudeau Gold Property.
-In addition, Century distributes high-quality food products in Hong Kong and Macau, with plans to expand into Mainland China.
+Century began exploration work and executed a geological reconnaissance prospecting program with a primary focus on gold in Quebec, Canada in the fall of 2017, culminating in the establishment of the Trudeau Gold Property.
+Reyna Silver Corp. (formerly Century Metals Inc.) now owns 100% of the Trudeau Gold Property.
+In addition, Century distributes high-quality food products in Hong Kong and Macau.
 As such, Century's strategy is to increase shareholder value through existing business units as well as through the development of new business units that address continuing and growing demand from China.